 Ways to serve this

-- Make it a fuller ‘meal’ by adding a bit of avocado as mentioned above.
+- Make it more of a ‘meal’ by adding a bit of avocado as mentioned above.

 - Serve it as part of a breakfast/brunch menu with something like my Sausage Hash Brown Breakfast Casserole.

-The fruits and veggies are the perfect way to give your body a break and support your body to detox itself.
-There’s no ‘detoxing’ ingredients here just the detoxing nature of fresh fruits and veggies.
+Fruits and veggies are the perfect way to give your body a break and support your body to detox itself.
+There are no ‘detoxing’ ingredients here just the detoxing nature of fresh fruits and vegetables.

 They can simply by increasing your intake of fresh fruits and veggies which are high in fiber they fill you up and nourish your body with vitamins and minerals.

-- To store – green smoothies are best right away, but you can refrigerate this up to 4 hours.
+- To store – green smoothies are best immediately, but you can refrigerate this for up to 4 hours.
 It will separate, just stir or shake it back together.

 - To freeze – I don’t recommend freezing blended green smoothies.
 Try making my Freezer Smoothie Packs instead.
 This takes out the prep work and you’re always minutes from a smoothie.

 - Mix it up by subbing in pineapple for the apple for a more tropical flavor.
 Pineapple also gives you an extra boost of enzymes like bromelain.